waiholiu/DoITGirlsCodingSession/README.md

 You now have a repo - this is a place for you to save your work.
 Now we need a place to do your work.

 For that, we'll create a Codespace.
-A codespace is a tiny computer sitting on the cloud.
+A Codespace is a tiny computer sitting on the cloud that allows you to write your code and test it out.
 It spins up when you want to work, and then after you're done, it'll spin itself down.

 Click on the create codespace button